namel3ss-Ai/namel3ss/examples/README.md

 - Submit an order with price + quantity.
 - Click "Compute total" and inspect State for the computed total.

+## execution_how
+A tiny flow that shows explainable execution (if/else, repeat, match).

+Run:
+- `cd examples/execution_how && n3 run app.ai`
+- `cd examples/execution_how && n3 how`

+What to look for:
+- Branch taken and skipped lines.
+- Repeat body skipped when count is 0.
+- Match case taken and otherwise skipped.

+## tools_with
+A minimal tool call with explainable tool output.

+Run:
+- `cd examples/tools_with && n3 run app.ai`
+- `cd examples/tools_with && n3 with`

+What to look for:
+- Tool intent and permission lines.
+- Blocked tool reasons if you disable capability access.

+## flow_what
+A small flow showing intent and outcome summaries.

+Run:
+- `cd examples/flow_what && n3 run app.ai`
+- `cd examples/flow_what && n3 with`
+- `cd examples/flow_what && n3 what`

+What to look for:
+- Intent and outcome lines.
+- Skipped else branch under \"What did not happen\".

+## ui_see
+A small ui manifest explanation demo.

+Run:
+- `cd examples/ui_see && n3 check`
+- `cd examples/ui_see && n3 ui`
+- `cd examples/ui_see && n3 see`

+What to look for:
+- Page list and element summaries.
+- Action availability with requires details.

+## errors_fix
+A minimal error example for `n3 fix`.

+Run:
+- `cd examples/errors_fix && n3 run app.ai`
+- `cd examples/errors_fix && n3 fix`

+What to look for:
+- Error kind and flow name.
+- Recovery option to provide identity.

 ## demo_ai_assistant_ui.ai
 A lightweight AI assistant UI using the mock provider by default, with graceful messaging when real keys are missing.